-We restrict access to your data to our employees and administrative volunteers who have a specific need to use your data to perform their work.
+We restrict access to your data to our employees, administrative volunteers and for specific project partners who need to use your data to perform the activities listed above.
 Your data is stored in a database hosted by Blackbaud, Inc, whose security policy can be found here.
 Where your data is stored internally, we maintain physical and electronic security and procedures to ensure that your data is not freely available.

 We won’t share your data with other organisations so they can send you marketing materials.
 We do use a few third party services that involve sharing your data, but only so that we can fulfil the purposes intended when you supplied the data to us.
 These organisations do not use your data for anything else.

 We use an external mailing house, and we send your address data to them to address postal mailings to you.
 We also use external online mass email and event management services (such as Mailchimp and Eventbrite) to send you our updates.